Lost Without You (Delta Goodrem song): Music videos

 There were two music videos to help promote the song – the first video was released around the world and the second video was released only in the United States.
 The first video was directed by Katie Bell and filmed in Roehampton, London, and was released on 17 February 2003.
 Goodrem states "It's a nice step from the last video.
 It's kind of a little bit more relaxed.
 We hung a little bit looser and freer on this one.
 The other one looks really kind of serious and I actually jump around a lot more than what people think.
 Just the atmosphere and everything about the clip - I'm really happy with it".
-This version shows Goodrem entering a living room in her home and upon her entrance, she lights up the room and begins playing the parts of the song in the piano.
+This version shows Goodrem entering a living room in her home and upon her entrance, she lights up the room and begins playing the parts of the song on the piano.
 As the song progresses, she reminisces the many times she has spent with her friends.
 Some scenes also show Delta in her room, where she is still reminiscent of those times.
-The video, with behind the scenes, is available on Goodrem's first DVD Delta (2003).
+The video, behind the scenes, is available on Goodrem's first DVD Delta (2003).

 The second video was filmed in California and was released in the U.S. in August 2005.
 The music video is set on a beach, where Goodrem plays the parts on the piano and the colour scheme is in black and white.
 This video also shows Goodrem with a man, hugging and walking towards each other.
 There are only a few differences between these two versions of the song: the length and vocals.
-In the first video, the instruments are played mildly, while in second video, the instruments are played slightly stronger.
+In the first video, the instruments are played mildly, while in the second video, the instruments are played slightly stronger.